Sharon Erdrich MHSc (Hons), PG Dip HSc (Merit), PG Cert HSc (Nutrition), NZRGON. PhD Candidate

 In addition to her busy clinic in Mt Albert, she presents at conferences and runs workshops and webinars, educating and up-skilling a range of health-focused practitioners.

-With an abundance of health-related knowledge, accumulated over years of working with an inquiring mind in both complementary and conventional medical systems, Sharon is able to support people with an extremely wide range of health conditions.
+With an abundance of health-related knowledge, accumulated over years of working with an inquiring mind in both complementary and conventional medical systems, Sharon is able to provide support and guidance for an extremely wide range of health conditions.
 This includes gut imbalances, stress, fatigue, hormonal imbalances, problems associated with mood and sleep, as well as weight management – particularly for the benefit in preventing diabetes and reducing the risk of cardiovascular disease and much more.

-An experienced lecturer and accomplished presenter with a number of public speaking engagements, Sharon taught at Wellpark College of Natural Therapies in Auckland from 2003 until 2017, wrtiting nutrition programmes and inspiring students in a range of topics.
-She also taught on the Bachelor of Nursing at Unitec for 3 years and in 2009 the New Zealand College of Massage engaged her to develop and deliver courses for the Bachelor of Health Studies program.
+An experienced lecturer and accomplished presenter with a number of public speaking engagements, Sharon taught at Wellpark College of Natural Therapies in Auckland from 2003 until 2017, developing nutrition programmes, teaching diagnostics, aromatherapy, herbal studies, and got great satisfaction from inspiring students.
+She also taught on the Bachelor of Nursing at Unitec for 3 years, and in 2009 the New Zealand College of Massage engaged her to develop and deliver courses for the Bachelor of Health Studies program.